PVHC Logo

 What is aquatic physical therapy?

-Progress during this phase often leads to more tolerance once returned to land-based programs and can serve to facilitate a more successful rehabilitation and recovery.
+Progress during this phase often leads to greater tolerance once returned to land-based programs and can facilitate a more successful rehabilitation and recovery.

 How does aquatic therapy help?